 - High throughput (currently, 3 million transactions in 8 hours)

 - Unified and well-defined interface for isolating legacy systems

-The system currently serves nearly 30,000 large and small to midsize enterprise clients, 5 million mobile users, and 7,000 internal users.
+Due to well-thought-out payment processing architecture, the system currently serves nearly 30,000 large and small to midsize enterprise clients, 5 million mobile users, and 7,000 internal users.